bbauska/W3Cx-5of5/module2/module2.md

   do not work on old versions of Internet
   Explorer, for example.
 How can we make them work on these old browsers?

-Optional project
+<h4>Optional project</h4>

-The game is not completely finished, as you may have noticed :-) So, try to make "levels": when all good balls have been eaten, let's restart automatically, but this time with one more ball in the initial set!
+<p>The game is not completely finished, as you may have noticed :-) So, try to make "levels": when all good balls have been eaten,
+let's restart automatically, but this time with one more ball in the initial set!</p>